 Did you know you can make your own hairspray?!
 It's news to me but makes perfect sense for moving toward a zero waste lifestyle.
 Buy the spray bottle once, or better yet, repurpose one you already have.

 Laundry detergent is one of the biggest culprits of waste with its large, plastic containers.
-Whip up some detergent that is gentle for you, your baby and the environment.
+Whip up some detergent that is gentle for you, your family and the environment.
 Start your Zero waste journey today.

 Here's a fun project!
 Turn a whole t-shirt into yarn!
 The yarn has lots of uses, even if you don't knit or crochet.
 I love turning it into rugs.